Tinkerforge/doc/en/source/Kits/ServerRoomMonitoring/ServerRoomMonitoring.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 `Xively <https://xively.com/>`__ is a service that provides the possibility to analyze and visualize the "Internet of Things".
-It can store a history of measured temperature or illumination and can display it with pretty graphs.
+It can be used to interconnect different devices over the Internet and can store a history of measured values and can display it with pretty graphs.

 .. image:: /Images/Kits/server_room_monitoring_xively_350.jpg
    :scale: 100 %